 Stakeholders and constituents need to be informed regarding issues affecting persons with developmental disabilities and the opportunities available to them as citizens of the Commonwealth.
 Through solicitation of input from diverse stakeholders, the Board can make more informed choices regarding its activities and the areas of emphasis which it should address.
-In addition to seeking input, the Board has a responsibility to achieve engage in advocacy, capacity building, and systems change activities through among other strategies, outreach, supporting and educating communities, citizen participation, and coalition development.
+In addition to seeking input, the Board has a responsibility to engage in advocacy, capacity building, and systems change activities through among other strategies, outreach, supporting and educating communities, citizen participation, and coalition development.
 The Board needs to reach out to new target audiences and to ensure that all relevant constituencies are aware of the Board's work and its accomplishments and are mobilized to participate in Board activities and be interested in serving on the Board.

-- Agency Goal: Strengthen the role of the Board as a policy leader and advisor to the Governor, Secretary of HHR, General Assembly and executive branch agencies on issues affecting persons with developmental and other disabilities in the Commonwealth. - Agency Goal: Promote independence, choice, productivity, self determination, employment, and community integration of persons with developmental and other disabilities through advocacy, capacity building and systems change activities. - Agency Goal: Provide an ongoing, reliable mechanism to evaluate, report on, and make recommendations regarding the effectiveness of the service delivery system in meeting the current and future needs of persons with developmental and other disabilities. - Agency Goal: Provide education/ leadership training opportunities to ensure that people with DD and their families are included in the policy decisions related to the services and supports that affect quality of life and full community participation.
+- Agency Goal: Strengthen the role of the Board as a policy leader and advisor to the Governor, Secretary of HHR, General Assembly and executive branch agencies on issues affecting persons with developmental and other disabilities in the Commonwealth. - Agency Goal: Promote independence, choice, productivity, self determination, employment, and community integration of persons with developmental and other disabilities through advocacy, capacity building and systems change activities. - Agency Goal: Provide an ongoing, reliable mechanism to evaluate, report on, and make recommendations regarding the effectiveness of the service delivery system in meeting the current and future needs of persons with developmental and other disabilities. - Agency Goal: Provide education/leadership training opportunities to ensure that people with DD and their families are included in the policy decisions related to the services and supports that affect quality of life and full community participation.

-- Develop and implement outreach and marketing plan that includes reaching out to new, relevant constituencies. - Develop and implement evaluation instruments which measures the effectiveness of Board outreach and communication. - Update Board website on a weekly basis to provide up-to-date information about Board activities and programs and related disability issues, programs and services. - Attend and/or provide Board materials at conferences and meetings statewide. - Publish high quality quarterly newsletter that provides substantive information on disability issues as well as updates on Board activities and priorities. - Hold public forums to obtain stakeholder input into development of the Board's state plan, its Biennial Assessment, and related activities. - Publicize results of Board programs and activities, including grant project and projects developed by participants of Board sponsored programs. - Develop and publish an annual report which profiles the Board and its accomplishments.
+- Develop and implement an outreach and marketing plan that includes reaching out to new, relevant constituencies. - Develop and implement evaluation instruments which measure the effectiveness of Board outreach and communications. - Regularly update Board website to provide up-to-date information about Board activities and programs and related disability issues, programs and services. - O Attend and/or provide Board materials at conferences and meetings statewide. - Publish high quality quarterly newsletter that provides substantive information on disability issues as well as updates on Board activities and priorities. - Hold public forums to obtain stakeholder input into development of the Board's state plan, its Biennial/Triennial Assessment, and related activities. - Publicize results of Board programs and activities, including grant project and projects developed by participants of Board sponsored programs.

-o Percentage of Board constituents who report satisfaction with Board activities/products.
+Percentage of Board constituents who report satisfaction with Board activities/products.

-Measure Class: Other N Meas ure Typ e: Outcome e Measure Frequency: Annual Preferred Trend: Up Measure Baseline e Value: 87 Date: 12/1/2006
+Measure Class: Other Measure Type: Outcome Measure Frequency: Annual Preferred Trend: Maintain